Will buying Product Hunt upvotes get you banned? (honest 2026 answer)

 Not usually with one purchase.
 But the outcomes between "nothing" and "full account ban" are the ones that actually ruin a launch: votes cleared mid-day, product unfeatured, homepage pulled.
 Those happen regularly, and every serious launch guide written by a real #1 winner, including Tom Dekan's, lands on the same recommendation: do not buy low-quality votes.
 Product Hunt's business depends on catching them, and they catch enough to make it the wrong bet.

 The question worth asking instead is what to do when your organic network maxes out.
-In 2026 that answer is a mix of tighter first-comment craft, real email and Slack distribution, and, when timing is genuinely tight, quality-aware engagement services that use real aged accounts with real history.
-That is the market Signals sells into.
-Not a shortcut to Product of the Day, but a way to avoid the cliff where good products hit 200 upvotes at noon and stall because they ran out of network.
+In 2026 that answer is a mix of tighter first-comment craft, real email and Slack distribution, and cross-channel promotion that creates genuine attention.
+Signals' active launch support sits around Reddit distribution, brand mentions, and planning, not Product Hunt upvote purchases.
 Pick tools to match the problem, not to paper over a weak product page.

 Frequently asked questions